 The venue has a beautiful facility with cute bridal rooms and masculine grooms room where we will get ready.
 We will get married under an arbor outside in a beautiful yard.
 Nearby, there is a tented patio for the reception, which we will use for the ceremony in case it rains.
 There are beautiful gardens and little pools surrounding the ceremony and reception area.
 The whole site is gorgeous and will take little effort to decorate.

-I won’t share where it is (to avoid creepy wedding crashers), but here are a few pictures:
+I won’t share where the place is (to avoid creepy wedding crashers), but here are a few pictures:

 What kind of venue do you want or did you have for your wedding?
 Is getting married in a church important to you?
 What is the most important thing about the venue in your opinion?